P-Layer-app/download/README.md

 4. Files without schedule date-time are shown in fallback standalone rows and open by double-click.
 5. Date group labels follow user system locale; schedule-mask playlist names are still shown in human-readable form (for example `Playlist: Apr 4, 14:00`).

+## 10.4 Generation Log

+Goal:

+1. Inspect detailed track-selection history from the latest `Generate` run.

+What it shows:

+1. `Entries`, `Selected`, and `Skipped` counters.
+2. Per-category `cycle depth` (how many unique tracks were used vs available).
+3. Skip reasons for rejected candidates (for example `track separation` or `artist separation`).

+Controls:

+1. `CATEGORY` filter for one category or `All categories`.
+2. `VIEW -> Hourly stream` for time-ordered generation flow by hour.
+3. `VIEW -> Category track line` for category-focused selected-track timelines.

 ## PRO in Rotator

 Rotator generation requires PRO.